Legatia/LenKinVerse/Vision_v1.md

 🎨 Creative Layer & Educational Element

-You’re considering integrating light blockchain education into the game — teaching players about how different blockchains work, disguised through the world mechanics (e.g., Solana’s fast reactions, Base’s efficiency, Sui’s stability).
+Considering integrating light blockchain education into the game — teaching players about how different blockchains work, disguised through the world mechanics (e.g., Solana’s fast reactions, Base’s efficiency, Sui’s stability).

 This adds a learning dimension without breaking immersion.

 ⸻

-🗺️ Current Roadmap Summary

-Phase	Chain	Focus	Opportunities
-Phase 1	Solana	Join indie hackathon, test player mechanics	Solana hackathon Phase 2	Sui	Add new world, test Move-based logic	Sui hackathon Phase 3	Somnia	Expand lore, apply to Dream Catalyst	Somnia accelerator Later	Cross-chain	Bridge worlds, unify inventory and NFTs	Potential interoperability

-⸻

 🧩 Overall Theme

-The LenkinVerse becomes a metaphor for blockchain experimentation:
+The LenkinVerse becomes a metaphor for the Evolution, on blockchain:
-Each chain is a chemical element; every player an alchemist exploring the strange reactions between them.
+Each chain is a newly formed planet; every player an alchemist participating the evolution of its ecosystem.

 Your design balances gameplay, education, and real blockchain interaction, starting simple and modular — a perfect indie-first strategy.

-**The Solana world**
+**The world mechanism**

 ## Core Concept

-A blockchain-based chemistry crafting game on Solana where players discover elements, perform reactions, and build an emergent economy through material discovery and minting.
+A blockchain-based chemistry crafting game where players discover elements, perform reactions, and build an emergent economy through material discovery and minting.

 -----

+**Solana**

 ## Game Loop & Mechanics